rcshim04/Recursive-Fractal-Tree/README.md

 # Recursive Fractal Tree
-This is a interactive fractal tree that demonstrates recursion
+This is a interactive fractal tree that demonstrates recursion.
+Scroll to change the angle of the branches
 ### Installation
 This program requires Processing, which is downloadable [here](https://processing.org/download/).